 Any revision to the Estimated Quantities (EQ) Report will require the report to be generated in its entirety, including quantities for components that did not require a change.
-Place a revision block (see Figure 132.4.1) on the EQ Report signature page and indicate pay item numbers and quantities that were revised.
+Use the same appendix (e.g., 43177035201-ESTIMATES-QUANTITIES-REV01) when naming the EQ Report pdf file.